 In no particular order, here are some good energy drinks for dancers:

 - 190 calories

 - 54g carbohydrates

 - B12 vitamins

-The large amount of caffeine and high sugar content would suggest that Monster Energy Drink should be only for high intensity dancers as well as dancers who want a big boost of both energy and alertness.
+A large amount of caffeine and high sugar content would suggest that Monster Energy Drink should be only for high-intensity dancers as well as dancers who want a big boost of both energy and alertness.

 Red Bull is a great overall booster for dancers.

 That’s because Red Bull contains a good amount of sugar and caffeine.

 Red Bull contains:

 - 110 calories